Minami-kun no Koibito

 Minami-kun no Koibito (南くんの恋人), also known as My Little Lover, is a Japanese manga series by Shungicu Uchida.
-It has been adapted into four Japanese television dramas.
+It has been adapted into five Japanese television dramas.
 The manga has been released in France by Éditions IMHO with the title La petite amie de Minami.
 The theme song of the 2004 drama series is "Hitomi no Naka no Galaxy" by Arashi.